commonpike/fairpost/docs/Twitter.md

 ### Set the 'additional owner'
 - from the previous `test-platform` result, copy the `oauth2:id`
-- set this as the `FAIRPOST_TWITTER_OA1_ADDITIONAL_OWNER` in your users .env
+- set this as the `TWITTER_OA1_ADDITIONAL_OWNER` in your users storage.json

 ## More user settings

-- `FAIRPOST_TWITTER_PLUGIN_SETTINGS` - a json object describing / overwriting the plugins used to prepare posts
+- `TWITTER_PLUGIN_SETTINGS` - a json object describing / overwriting the plugins used to prepare posts

 # Random documentation